HammadAliKhanweb3/anyai/README.md

-Many Ai
+Many Ai is
-An Ai ChatBot to Interact with Multiple Models.
+an Ai ChatBot to Interact with Multiple Ai Models.